Interview Hoarding: Introduction

 \subsection{Motivating Example}

 We present the intuition behind the welfare loss from increased interview capacity for doctors with a simple example.
-Consider a market with four doctors $\left\{ d_1,\ldots,d_4 \right\}$ and four hospitals $\left\{ h_1,\ldots,h_4 \right\}$.
-The agents' preferences are as follows:
+Consider a market with five doctors $\left\{ d_1,\ldots,d_5 \right\}$ and four hospitals $\left\{ h_1,\ldots,h_4 \right\}$.
+Their preferences are as follows:

 Suppose that the interview capacities of the doctors and hospitals are: